TappNetwork/laravel-airtable/README.md

 AIRTABLE_TYPECAST=false
 ```

-* `AIRTABLE_KEY` can be retrieved here: https://airtable.com/account
+* `AIRTABLE_KEY` Airtable is requiring personal access tokens for Authorization starting in 2024.
+A token can be created here: https://airtable.com/create/tokens.
+If you are upgrading from an API key to access token, simply replace the value previously held in this environment variable with your new token.
 * `AIRTABLE_BASE` can be found here: https://airtable.com/api, select base then copy from URL: `https://airtable.com/[Base Is Here]/api/docs#curl/introduction`
 * `AIRTABLE_TABLE` can be found in the docs for the appropriate base, this is not case senstive.
 IE: `tasks`
 * `AIRTABLE_TYPECAST` set this to true to allow automatic casting.